 Running the SQL MMC you should now be able to retrieve the list of databases (including BizTalk management database and BizTalk tracking database) available on the BizTalk SQL instances.

 Note: For single box solutions the Kerberos security protocol is not activated, however for distributed solutions, for example when Nodinite is installed on one (or more) server(s) and the databases are located elsewhere, the logins used for linked server must use the Kerberos protocol.
 Using SQL Server in mixed mode allows you to impersonate a Windows account to use a SQL account totally bypassing Kerberos related problems.
 We urge you to only use this solution as a temporary solution until you have resolved your Kerberos related problems.

 You simply copy the DLL to the 'Plugins' folder of the Configuration Database.
-If the DLL is being replaced then you must restart the Configuration Database.
+If the DLL is being replaced then you must restart the Logging Service.

 Note: Make sure the DLL after the copy paste operation is not blocked by Windows.
 Right click on the DLL and select properties.
-Click on the Unblock button if it exists
+Click on the Unblock button if that option exists